umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 <summary>7.latest to 8.0.0</summary>

 There is no direct upgrade path from Umbraco 7 to Umbraco 8.
 It is however possible to migrate content from Umbraco 7 sites to Umbraco 8 sites.
-We have added content migrations in Umbraco 8.1.0 enabling you to migrate your content from Umbraco 7 to Umbrao 8.
+We have added content migrations in Umbraco 8.1.0 enabling you to migrate your content from Umbraco 7 to Umbraco 8.

-It is not possible to upgrade an Umbraco 7 site to Umbraco 8 is because the codebase has been fundamentally updated in Umbraco 8.
-A lot of outdated code and technology has been removed and instead new, faster and more secure technology has been implemented.
+It is not possible to upgrade an Umbraco 7 site to Umbraco 8 because the codebase has been fundamentally updated in Umbraco 8.
+A lot of outdated code and technology has been removed and instead new, faster, and more secure technology has been implemented.

 In Umbraco 8 we have added improvements and updated dependencies.
 We have also done a thorough clean-up to make it simpler for you to work with and extend your Umbraco project.